-Up to ten functions can be plotted in one coordinate system at one time.
-You may also use combinations or derivations of already defined functions.
+Up to ten functions can be plotted simultaneously in a coordinate system.
+You can also use combinations or derivatives of already defined functions.

-The curves can be switched on and off individually with the switches on the right.
+The curves can be turned on and off individually with the switches on the right.